 To perform a cohort analysis in Chartio to track customer retention rate, there are three pieces of data needed:

 - Sign up date

-- All subsequent dates after sign up
+- Metric value on all subsequent dates after sign up

-All of this data can usually be found in an Event table with a user ID and event timestamp.
-We’ll bring this together in a SQL Query and add it to Chartio as a Custom Table in the data source.
-The assumption for this is your data source has the ability to do Common Table Expressions (CTEs).
-If not you’ll need to do this as subqueries.
+All of this data can usually be found in an event table with a user ID and event timestamp.
+We’ll bring this together in a SQL query and add it to Chartio as a custom table in the data source.
+The assumption for this is your data source has the ability to do common table expressions (CTEs).
+If not, you’ll need to do this as subqueries.